ryanzec/train-ui/STYLE_GUIDE.md

 This is a living documenting and updates will need to be made as we run into more use cases.
 Ideally, any changes to the style guide should first be discussed outside of Notion (probably in slack) and once a decision has been made, this document can be updated.

 # Tooling

-## Node
+- node - runtime for both tooling and production code.
+All of our node based applications manage their version of node is through the `.nvmrc` file in the repository (it is highly suggested you use `nvm` to make managing `node` as easy as possible)

-We use node for our build pipelines and for production use in some cases (our new web application is served through NextJS).
-All of our node based applications manage their version of node is through the `.nvmrc` file in the repository (it is highly suggested you use `nvm` to make managing `node` as easy as possible).
+- pnpm - managing dependencies (with `pnpm-lock.yaml` lock file)

-## Dependency management
+- vite - build tool

-We use `npm` for managing our dependencies.
+- css modules - styling components

-### Lock files
+- vitest - unit testing

-We should be versioning our `package.lock` file in source control to help ensure that no matter where we installing packages, everyone is using the same versions.
+- playwright - component / integration / end to end testing

-### Versioning format
+## Dependency Versioning Format

 Over the years there have been incidents of npm package being hack or even the maintainers themselves adding malicious code: